arnasmat/BlockchainTechnologies/README.md

 [Click here for the setup guide](#setup-guides)

+---
+# COMPARISONS WITH OTHER HASH ALGORITHMS

+## Efficiency tests
+- SHA256 and MD5 are the fastest (of course).
+Our colleagues algorithms in order of speed:
+1. NikitaHash
+2. MatrixHash
+3. SlaSimHash
+4. PatrykHash
+5. MonikaHash

+[//]: # (ADD IMAGES)

+## Avalanche effect tests

+- Most algorithms are similar in terms of char similarity (~6-7%)
+- NikitaHash is slightly behind in terms of similarity (~7.44%)
+- The only exception is MonikaHash, which has a char similarity of 43%

+[//]: # (ADD IMAGES)

+## Collision tests
+- Most algorithms had no collisions found in the tests done, expect for:
+- PatrykHash which had 19 collissions in the set test
+- NikitaHash which had 4 collissions in set test and over 100 while doing avalanche

+[//]: # (ADD IMAGES)

+---

 ## MatrixHash
 MatrixHash is a hashing algorithm created by us.
 The main idea was using matrix multiplication to create a hash, however after a lot of changes, the final algorithm is quite different from the original idea to be more efficient.